h8liu-archives/luna/readme.md

 produce human-comprehensible code, rather than yet-another compiler/operating system.

+There is no timeline on this project until I find a way to make a living with it.

 If you find this project intersting, you are always welcome to contribute.
 Besides programmers, I am also trying to find volunteers to review the code and provide feedback on if they can understand the